uwmadison-chm/breath_web/README.md

 ## Contributing

-This app is completely unmaintained, and provided for historical and open science purposes.
-There are no current plans to maintain it again.
+This project is completely unmaintained, and provided for historical and open science purposes only.
+There are currently no plans to maintain it again.
 To make changes, please fork this repository and edit in your fork.

+Future iterations of this task would probably be more appropriately developed to run on [Pavlovia](https://pavlovia.org/) or [Gorilla](https://gorilla.sc/).

 ## Credits

 This app was developed at the Waisman Center for Brain Imaging, for a study run by [Daniel Levinson](mailto:danlevinson@gmail.com).
-Web code was written by [Nate Vack](mailto:njvack@wisc.edu) and Flash code was written by [David Gagnon](mailto:djgagnon@wisc.edu).
+Web code was written by [Nate Vack](mailto:njvack@wisc.edu) and Flash code was written by [David Gagnon](mailto:djgagnon@wisc.edu) and Nathan Mckenzie (mailto:nathan@icecreambreakfast.com).
 Art is from [morguefile.com](https://morguefile.com/) and sound is from [freesound.org](https://freesound.org/).